topepo/par-caret-bench/README.md

-# par-caret-bench
-parallel processing benchmarks for caret
+Parallel processing benchmarks for `caret`.
+See [this blog post](http://appliedpredictivemodeling.com/blog/2018/1/17/parallel-processing) for more information.